 Advanced trial methodologies should incorporate patient stratification based on genetic markers and baseline levels.
 This approach will help clarify the effect vitamin status has on disease progression.

-Comprehensive immunological assessments at multiple time points will provide deeper insights.
-Researchers can track changes in immune cell populations and inflammatory markers throughout intervention periods.
+Comprehensive immunological assessments at multiple time points will track changes in immune cell populations and inflammatory markers throughout intervention periods.
+Long-term safety monitoring also remains essential, particularly for high-dose protocols — future study designs must carefully balance therapeutic benefits against potential risk factors.

 Expert Insights and Updated Findings on Autoimmune Conditions

-Hileman and colleagues revealed that these health challenges stem from complex genetic-environmental interactions.
-Viral triggers play a central role alongside nutritional factors.
+The scientific community has made significant strides in understanding the nutrient–immune connection.
+Hileman and colleagues revealed that autoimmune challenges stem from complex genetic-environmental interactions, with viral triggers playing a central role alongside nutritional factors.

 Conclusion